rgoldschmid/web24-exercise-3/README.md

     ![Basic structure of the page](images/structure.svg "Basic structure of the page")

-    Then, using our knowledge about DOM manipulation and XMLHttpRequests, we dynamically add buttons to the `nav` element for the movie genres that exist..
+    Then, using our knowledge about DOM manipulation and XMLHttpRequests, we dynamically add buttons to the `nav` element for the movie genres that exist.

 2. In this task we are going to use CSS Grid Template Areas to change our layout to look like this: